torbsd/torbsd.github.io/blog-obfs4.md

 __TDP__ is working to change that.

-While our Tor Browser for OpenBSD doesn't yet support PTs, we've finally embarked on the first steps.
-Vinicius built a security/obfs4proxy with its two dependencies, security/go-ed25519 and security/go-siphash for FreeBSD, and it's on our [GitHub repo](https://github.com/torbsd/freebsd-ports/tree/egypcio/security).
+While our Tor Browser for OpenBSD doesn't yet support PTs, we've made some significant steps recently.

+Vinicius built a security/obfs4proxy with the two previously unported dependencies, security/go-ed25519 and security/go-siphash for FreeBSD, and it's on our [GitHub repo](https://github.com/torbsd/freebsd-ports/tree/egypcio/security).

-At this point, it needs review and testing.
+We also have net/obfs4proxy for OpenBSD -current, ready for testing.

+Within our [openbsd-ports project](https://github.com/torbsd/openbsd-ports), resides [net/obfs4proxy](https://github.com/torbsd/openbsd-ports/tree/master/net/obfs4proxy), along with the required and unofficially ported [devel/go-goptlib](https://github.com/torbsd/openbsd-ports/tree/master/devel/go-goptlib), [security/go-ed25519](https://github.com/torbsd/openbsd-ports/tree/master/security/go-ed25519), [security/go-siphash](https://github.com/torbsd/openbsd-ports/tree/master/security/go-siphash).

 What can you do?

-If you're running a FreeBSD Tor bridge, grab the source and build it.
+If you're running a FreeBSD or OpenBSD Tor bridge, grab the source and build it.

 Adding obfs4proxy support to a Tor bridge is easy, with the addition of a single line: